Professional Building (Raleigh, North Carolina)

 The Professional Building is a historic office building located at Raleigh, North Carolina.
-It was designed by the architectural firm Milburn, Heister & Company and built in 1925.
-It is an eight-story, steel frame and yellow brick veneer Classical Revival style skyscraper with Beaux Arts style terra cotta ornamental elements.
+It was designed by Yancey Milburn of the architectural firm Milburn, Heister & Company and built in 1925.
+It is an eight-story, steel frame and yellow brick veneer Classical Revival-style skyscraper with Beaux Arts-style terra cotta ornamental elements.
 It consists of a two-story "base", five-story "shaft" and one-story "capital" in the Chicago style.

 It was listed on the National Register of Historic Places in 1983.